ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/burn.md

 **Notifications**

-`require_recipient` is done for `owner` account and for asset managers of corresponding token factories
+`require_recipient` is done for `owner` account and for asset managers of corresponding uniq factories

 ### V0